 With most personal injuries caused due to slips, trips and falls, workplace accidents, an accident at a construction site or medical negligence, the claim is filed against the person responsible for the accident.
 With criminal injury claims, this is not always possible.

 While you may be able to identify the assailant in the case of domestic violence, there is every chance that you may not be able to identify the attacker in the case of a sexual assault, home invasion, mugging or other similar incidents.
 In many cases, the perpetrators of random acts of violence are never caught.

 This could pose a major problem as it is impossible to seek redress from a criminal who remains unidentified.
 Even in the event that the perpetrator is arrested, charged and convicted of the crime, they are unlikely to have the funds to cover the claim.

 To overcome these problems, all compensation claims for criminal injuries are handled by the Criminal Injuries Compensation Authorities.
 This organisation ensures that anyone who suffers injuries from witnessing or being involved in a crime is adequately compensated even if nobody was convicted or even arrested for the crime.

 The CICA is committed to helping out genuine victims of crime and will definitely award you the compensation that is due to you.
 However, filing the case yourself is no easy undertaking.

-First, you have to make sure that you meet all of the organization’s eligibility requirements.
+First, you have to make sure that you meet all of the organisation’s eligibility requirements.
 Then you have to complete all of the formalities and paperwork, ensuring that everything is filled out completely and correctly.
-Not only is this tedious and time-consuming, but there is also a lot of room for errors that may disqualify any criminal injury claims.
+Not only is this tedious and time-consuming but there is also a lot of room for errors that may disqualify any criminal injury claims.

 They will help you put together a strong case demonstrating that you were unwittingly caught up in a criminal act and that you have suffered an injury as a result of the act.
 The stronger your case, the better your chances of getting the highest compensation possible, which will allow you to start putting your life back together.